How to Setup Company Directory Synchronization - ODBC Search

 In this chapter

 The ODBC extension for the company directory manager allows your business to connect the 3CX Phone System to any data source which can be accessed via an ODBC driver.
 In this way contact data can be imported from any database driven ERP or CRM when an incoming call is received.
+Note this feature is available only on 3CX Phone System for Windows, with Pro license or above.

 The functionality will perform a contact lookup against your database of choice on incoming call from an unknown external number (not yet in company phonebook).
 The lookup will be performed once the call is picked up by an extension.
 If contact has been found successfully, it will be automatically imported to the company phonebook.
 In consequence, the contact name will not be displayed on the first occurrence of the unknown caller ID.